pic

 An Example

-The first method will be based on sum(2 .* x), where x enters into the computation as a global variable.
+The first method will be based on sum(2 .* x) with x entering into the computation as a global variable.
 As we'll discuss in later sections, this approach is relatively inefficient.
-A more efficient alternative is given by sum(a -> 2 * a, x), with x passed as a function argument.
-For the purpose of this comparison, the specific functionality of this function is irrelevant.
-What matters is that this expression produces the same result as the first method, but employing a different technique.
+A more performance alternative is given by sum(a -> 2 * a, x) and passing x passed as a function argument.
+For the purpose of this comparison, you only need to know that both method produces the same result, with the first one being less performance.
+The runtime of each approach is as follows.

 x = rand(100_000)